 Generating brand awareness is tough, particularly when you are trying to reach a particular target audience.
-It's here where Google Adwords can help.
+It's here where Google Ads can help.

 The Display Network

 The traditional and arguably the best way to use Google Ads to generate brand awareness is by using Google’s Display Network.
 The Display Network gives you the advantage of huge amounts of reach and relatively cheap clicks.
 This makes it ideal for our need to get our brand in front of users as much as possible in a cost-effective method as we can.

 If you’re not too familiar with the Display Network I’d recommend you first go read our Beginner’s Guide.
 Don’t worry we’ll still be here when you get back.